 There are various approaches for content tracking depending on your goals:

 - Identifying Content across Designated Sites – It may be easy to find and manage your content across your own brand sites and social sites, but often sites where you intentionally publish content to are managed by different entities or software.
 For example you may provide content to your e-commerce partners or you may have an agency managing your social presence and your internal team managing your brand sites.
 Finding your content post-distribution can be a real headache.
-Solutions may include tools for web crawling based on image recognition while other tools use a digital watermark.
+Solutions may include tools for web crawling based on image and video recognition while other tools use a digital watermark.

 - Identifying Content across the Internet – If you need to go beyond a defined list of sites that you publish to then you are probably looking for theft.
 The solutions include the same types of tools for image recognition or digital watermarking but not all tools can search across social sites or photo sites such as Facebook, Instagram, Flickr, etc.